Francis Magalona

-Family and early career
+Early life and career

-Magalona was the eighth of the nine children of actors Pancho Magalona and Tita Duran, popular film stars of the 1940s and 1950s.
-His grandfather, Enrique B. Magalona, was a politician and served as a Senator of the Philippines from 1946 to 1949 and from 1949 to 1955.
-He graduated from high school at the Don Bosco Technical College in Mandaluyong from 1978 to 1981 and studied at the San Beda College in Manila from 1981 to 1984.
+Francis Michael Durango Magalona was born on October 4, 1964.
+He was named after Saint Francis of Assisi, whose feast day falls on his birthday.
+He was the eighth of the nine children of actors Pancho Magalona and Tita Duran, popular film stars of the 1940s and 1950s.
+His grandfather, Enrique B. Magalona, served as a senator from 1946 to 1955.
+Magalona was also a second cousin of Cacai and Regine Velasquez through his mother whose first cousin was Gerardo Velasquez.

+For his high school education, he attended the Don Bosco Technical College in Mandaluyong then proceeded to San Beda College in Manila, attending from 1981 to 1984.

 Magalona started out as a breakdancer in the 1980s.
-He was cast in several Filipino movies including Bagets 2.
-He was the resident DJ/rapper in the IBC-13 variety show Loveli'Ness.
+He was cast in several Filipino movies including Bagets 2 (1984).
+He was the resident DJ/rapper in the IBC variety show Loveli'Ness.